Areneko/Eemo_ios/Carthage/Checkouts/RxSwift/Documentation/GettingStarted.md

 --a--b--a--a--a---d---X // terminates with error
 ```

-Some sequences are finite while others are infinite, like a sequence of button taps:
+Some sequences are finite and others are infinite, like a sequence of button taps:

 ```
 ---tap-tap-------tap--->